 Explaining, “Anastasia specifically is just kind of complicated to get into.
 I don’t know what it’s like to forget my whole past and walk across Russia on foot.
 It’s a hard character to relate to.”

-Gyovani Andrade-Angel played the role of Dimitry, the con artist’s romantic counterpart to Anya, as his first role in a musical ever.
+Gyovani Andrade-Angel played the role of Dmitry, the con artist’s romantic counterpart to Anya, as his first role in a musical ever.
 As a seasoned choir practitioner, having started in 6th grade, it wasn’t surprising to anyone that Andrade-Angel received a lead role.

 One person, in particular, put their heart and soul into this production, as student director Grace Haack found herself as she “kinda did everything.
 If an actor was missing I could stand in because I had been there for all their rehearsals.
 I would take videos of choreography so people wouldn’t forget.
 I did curtain work.
 I moved props.
 I helped out picking costumes.
 I was able to touch on every aspect theatrical arts has to offer.”